Scripting

 Example: Delete unnecessary log files

-#run an .ffs_batch config and parse JSON output
+#run an .ffs_batch config and parse the JSON output

 $data = & "C:\Program Files\FreeFileSync\FreeFileSync.exe" "D:\Backup Projects.ffs_batch" | ConvertFrom-Json